-It's kind of like when you burn the french fries a little bit and your smoke alarm goes off.
-There's not really a fire, but you still have to deal with some loud beeping.
+It’s kind of like when you burn the french fries a little bit and your smoke alarm goes off.
+There’s no fire, but you still have to deal with some loud beeping.

 When you have this problem, we usually have to remove the inducer fan motor and clean it to remove any debris that might be blocking the hole.
 After that, you’re usually good to go.

 Those are two of the most common furnace problems.
 But there’s a third.

 And it’s one we mentioned earlier: a dirty air filter.